 The acting is done well and is a standout from the era of bad FMV games.

 As this is a continuation of the series we all know and love the star is the Apache attack helicopter that you get to pilot throughout.

-Unlike Jungle Strike and Urban Strike which had multiple vehicles to use and even on foot sections, the game goes back to it’s Desert Strike roots and simply gives you control of the Apache throughout.
+Unlike Jungle Strike and Urban Strike which had multiple vehicles to use and even on foot sections, Soviet Strike goes back to it’s Desert Strike roots and simply gives you control of the Apache throughout.

 The usual weapon load out remains, with a chain gun, Hydra rockets and Hellfire missiles being the main weapons although the Saturn version has some secret extras including twin guns and Maverick missiles which like picking up the super fast winch in Desert Strike you need to find in-mission to use.

-Controls of the Apache are similar to previous outings too, the main difference is a more overhead rather than totally isometric viewpoint which is different but not annoyingly so.
+Controls of the Apache in Soviet Strike are similar to previous outings too, the main difference is a more overhead rather than totally isometric viewpoint which is different but not annoyingly so.

 Mission Status Green